Sobsz/toki-pona/kita.md

 # Not Very Good Toki Pona (ᴋɪᴛᴀ)

-**hey just for the record i don't actually do half of these things anymore so yeah**
+# hey just for the record i don't actually do half of these things anymore so yeah; see [here](https://hecko.my.to/style-guide#toki-pona) for up-to-date info

 something something ma pona
 i marked things to be checked with `(?)`